Looking down into the Crater of Vesuvius. Source: www.euro-t-guide.com

 Kenfig Castle Source: Kenfig Nature Reserve

-Somewhat different conclusions are reached by Gian Pietro Brogiolo, who has studied in detail the impact of flooding in Northern Italy, more precisely the wider region around Padua and Venice.
+Somewhat different conclusions were reached by Gian Pietro Brogiolo, who studied in detail the impact of flooding in Northern Italy, more precisely the wider region around Padua and Venice.
 The area in question was undoubtedly hit by a series of fluctuating climatic events, which from time to time caused floods and which necessitated continuous re-adaptation.
-However, the key-word here is exactly re-adaptions, restorations, and rebalancing of human activities and settlements.
+However, the key word here is exactly re-adaptions, restorations, and rebalancing of human activities and settlements.

-This was not quite an option for the good people of the coasts in the British Isles, threated by wind blown sand and drifting, caused by both climatic changes and human activities like rabbiting, overgrazing and the stripping of vegetation.
-Although Peter J. Brown tells how a variety of strategies were applied, such as earthworks and barriers, the results were in the long run devastating for villagers and townsfolk: prayers did in the end not inhibit the sand nor the inundation of their homes.
+This was not quite an option for the good people of the coasts in the British Isles, threatened by wind-blown sand and drifting caused by both climatic changes and human activities like rabbiting, overgrazing and the stripping of vegetation.
+Although Peter J. Brown tells how a variety of strategies were applied, such as earthworks and barriers, the results were, in the long run, devastating for villagers and townsfolk: prayers did, in the end, not inhibit the sand nor the inundation of their homes.
 However, it does seem that human over-exploitation was the main cause.
-Sand-drifting became a major disaster in the 14th century following the agricultural intensification in the 13th century.
+Sand drifting became a major disaster in the 14th century following the agricultural intensification in the 13th century.
 Such a village was Kenfig, a former village in Bridgend in Wlaes.
-Here a settlement can be dated back to the Bronze age.
-However, in the 13th century, the village had to be relocated further inland, while all that remains of the former castle of Kenwig, is covered by sand dunes.
+Here, a settlement can be dated back to the Bronze Age.
+However, in the 13th century, the village had to be relocated further inland, while all that remains of the former castle of Kenwig iscovered by sand dunes.

 Cattle Plague